tyagibhavya/TyagiBhavya/README.md

 - 🌱 I’m currently a student at Indian Institute of Technology, Goa

-- 👀 I’m interested in CP for now.
+- 👀 I’m interested in CP.